 some research and decide who can help you, gather your documents, financial

-statements, tax returns, property details, budgetary needs; think about
+statements, tax returns, property details, and budgetary needs.
+Think

 A functional addict can usually hold a job, can make a good income, can

-seem very normal, often build a tolerance and most importantly hide their
+seem very normal, often build a tolerance, and most important, hide their

-The dysfunctional addict bounces from job to job, always lying, may have
+The dysfunctional addict bounces from job to job, is always lying, may

 Sometimes mediation can help when addiction is in the mix.
 In my mediation